GowthamaViknesh/Chat-FrontEnd/README.md

 [![HTML/CSS/JS](https://img.shields.io/badge/HTML%2FCSS%2FJS-v5.0.0-yellow)](https://www.w3.org/)

 Welcome to CHAT-CAT, a real-time chat application powered by React.js, Chakra UI, Node.js, Express.js, and Socket.IO.
-This README provides an overview of the project, its features, installation instructions, and how to get involved.
+This README provides an overview of the project, its features, and how to get involved.

 ## Overview